wp-plugins/analytics-control-plus/readme.txt

 * Allows you to turn off Google Analytics for a set of request IP's or subnets (i.e. your office), saves having to fiddle with IP settings in GA itself.
 * Allows you to turn off tracking by role (by default Administrator).
 * Add on JavaScript from other tracking services under the same display controls.

-Upcoming Features:

-* Easy event tracking, no code cutting required...
+* Support for event tracking

 [Plugin Home Page](http://www.aykira.com.au/2014/03/analytics-control/)